elasticio/api-docs/source/includes/_teams.md

 | relationships.contract.data.id | yes | An Id of the contract |
 | relationships.contract.data.type | yes | A value must be ``contract``  |

+### Authorization
+This request is authorized to a user with the `contracts.devTeam.edit` permission.

 ### Returns

 Returns teams metadata object if the call succeeded.